Portland cement: ASTM C150

 This cement is similar to type I, but ground finer.
 Some manufacturers make a separate clinker with higher C3S and/or C3A content, but this is increasingly rare, and the general purpose clinker is usually used, ground to a specific surface area typically 50–80% higher.
 The gypsum level may also be increased a small amount.
 This gives the concrete using this type of cement a three-day compressive strength equal to the seven-day compressive strength of types I and II.
-Its seven-day compressive strength is almost equal to 28-day compressive strengths of types I and II.
+Its seven-day compressive strength is almost equal to the 28-day compressive strengths of types I and II.
 The only downside is that the six-month strength of type III is the same or slightly less than that of types I and II.
 Therefore, the long-term strength is sacrificed.
 It is usually used for precast concrete manufacture, where high one-day strength allows fast turnover of molds.
-It may also be used in emergency construction and repairs, and construction of machine bases and gate installations.
+It may also be used in emergency construction and repairs, and the construction of machine bases and gate installations.

 Type IV Portland cement is generally known for its low heat of hydration.
 Its typical compound composition is: